Jmanrules007/Soul-Moon/artifacts/champion-relics.md

 _**Shared Divine Light.**_ Johna's spirit shares her divine power with the greatsword's wielder.
 The greatsword has 5 charges that can be spent on some of the weapon's properties, and it regains 1d6 charges at dawn.

 _**Divine Smite**_.
 When you hit a creature with _Johna_, you can expend 1-5 of her charges to deal Radiant damage to the target, in addition to the weapon's damage.
 The extra damage is 2d8 for 1 charge, plus 1d8 for each additional charge spent.
-The damage increases by 1d8 if the target is an Undead or a Fiend, to a maximum of 6d8.
+The damage increases by 1d8 if the target is an Undead or a Fiend.

 _**Personality.**_ This relic contains the soul of Johna Cildonn, a powerful Hero who opted to imbue her sword with her essence to help guide future adventurers protecting the Soul Moon from fiendish threats.
 In life, Johna was a devoted paladin who was driven by her faith and channeled holy power to strike out against the Incursion of the Hells.
 So compelled was she to carry out good deeds in the name of her faith, her fellow Heroes sometimes described her as a "goody two-shoes".